takagi/common-lisp-script/README.md

 - **Isomorphism in Common Lisp between browser side and server side.**
 - Expressing javascript in S-expression (Parenscript).

+## Approaches

+a.
+Based on jscl
+  - Based on [jscl](https://github.com/davazp/jscl), a Lisp to javascript compiler working on javascript.
+  - The browser loads the compiler as javascript source file.
+  - The compiler on javascript VM evaluates jscl source codes.

+b.
+Another Common Lisp to javascript compiler
+  - Provide another Common Lisp to javascript compiler working on Common Lisp.
+  - The browser loads compiled javascript source files.
+  - It might be based on jscl's `:host` code.

 ## Milestones (not fixed)

 1. Finding jscl can be optimized enough for practical use.